u-boot/u-boot/tools/buildman/buildman.rst

    ./tools/buildman/buildman -b <branch> -n

-If it can't detect the upstream branch, try checking out the branch, and doing something like 'git branch --set-upstream-to upstream/master' or something similar.
+If it can't detect the upstream branch, try checking out the branch, and doing something like ``git branch --set-upstream-to upstream/master`` or something similar.
 Buildman will try to guess a suitable upstream branch if it can't find one (you will see a message like "Guessing upstream as ...").
 You can also use the -c option to manually specify the number of commits to